intermine/im-docs/docs/webapp/homepage/index.rst

 By providing the .link parameter a button will be shown at the bottom of the box with a custom link of choice.

-Since InterMine 0.96, you can serve up a custom text in the third "information" box to the user, based on whether they have visited the homepage before or not.
+You can serve up a custom text in the third "information" box to the user, based on whether they have visited the homepage before or not.
 We do this through a cookie that will, for a year, indicate for your computer, that the homepage has been visited.

 In order to change the values of the third box based on whether the user has visited the page or not, prepend the text "visited" before an uppercased key.
 For example, if one wanted to say "Welcome Back" instead of "First Time Here?" as the title of the box, we would add the following key=value pair: